-The fluid that you are retaining and causing your feet to swell needs to be pushed out of your body.
+The fluid that you’re holding onto that’s causing your feet to swell needs to be pushed out of your body.

-The more hydrated that you can be, the more quickly you’ll release that extra fluid that is causing you to swell.
+The more hydrated you stay, the quicker you’ll release that extra fluid that is causing your swollen feet.

 One helpful tip is to keep a water bottle with you at all times and keep it filled with ice cold water.

-Not only does it taste refreshing, but having a full, fresh ice cold bottle of water makes it tempting to sip over and over again.
+Not only does it taste refreshing, but having a full, fresh bottle of water makes it tempting to sip over and over again.

 Without even realizing it, you’ll be drinking down more water than you ever thought possible.